-The Incentivised Target Cost delivery structure and a commitment from both SRLA and Suburban Connect to promote a 'one team' culture together provide a strong basis for collaborative risk sharing.
-This structure allows the flexibility necessary to address unpredictable factors (such as unexpected changes in geology)
+The Incentivised Target Cost Delivery structure and SRLA and Terra Verde's commitment to promote a 'one team' culture together provide a strong basis for collaborative risk sharing.
+This structure allows the flexibility necessary to address unpredictable factors

-economically and also, with open book pricing, provides assurance that costs are managed to achieve best value for money.
+(such as unexpected changes in geology) economically and, with open book pricing, assures that costs are managed to achieve the best value for money.

-Suburban Connect may engage subcontractors to deliver specialist works for the work package.
+Terra Verde may engage subcontractors to deliver specialist works for the work package.